yingqi33/Exploratory-analysis-on-NYC-Airbnb-data/README.md

 Use detailed exploratory data analysis to drive business initiatives and prepare for further predictive modeling.
 - Handle missing values through heatmap
-- Visualing data using Plotly
+- Visualize data using Plotly
 - ...